0xkarl/vite-extension/readme.md

 - Click `Load unpacked`.
 - Select the unzipped folder of the build.
 - This should successfully load the extension, and you can now access it from the browser extension's toolbar.
-- For your safety, use a banner mnemonic phrase when importing a wallet for testing.
+- For your safety, use a burner mnemonic phrase/account when importing a wallet for testing.

 ## Demo dapp & contract